FergusSteel/Year4/Research Project/Project Plan.md

    - Set up experiments to quantitatively and qualitatively assess the synthesized audio compared to the ground truth in terms of accuracy and emotional expression.

 #### **4. Project Justification**
 This project advances the field of multimodal learning by exploring how visual transformers can be used to express musical nuances through audio synthesis.
-The research has implications for both music performance analysis and education by potentially offering new tools for analyzing and learning musical performance through cross-modal embeddings.
+The research has implications for music performance analysis by potentially offering new tools for analyzing musical performance or through reconstructing musical performances from audio, through utilising cross-modal translation.

 #### **5. Methodology**